-The low-income and high-income college enrollment rates for dependent 18- to 24-year-olds in North Dakota surpassed the Midwest and national benchmarks.
-However, the enrollment rates of dependents from low- and middle-income families in North Dakota are considerably lower than the enrollment rate of 18- to 24-year-olds from high-income families.
+The total, middle-income, and high-income college enrollment rates for dependent 18- to 24-year-olds in South Dakota met or surpassed the national benchmarks.
+However, the enrollment rates of dependents from low- and middle-income families in South Dakota are considerably lower than the enrollment rate of 18- to 24-year-olds from high-income families.
 Similar disparities in college enrollment rates are seen across the Midwest and the nation.